Have you ever heard the term “Travel Hacking”? Until last year I really hadn’t paid attention.

 Last summer while working LONG days on my wholesale catalog I found myself binge

-watching (listening) a course on travel hacking.
+watching (listening) to a course on travel hacking.
 What is travel hacking?
 It’s finding cheap and free ways to travel basically.
 Let me share my secrets with you!

 Many of you know our story with paying off our debt and swearing off credit cards so needless to say I was very hesitant to dive into this world.
 So I started small and joined a few airline mileage clubs.
 Then a hotel club.
 Took a few surveys, etc. Then while watching this travel hacking course on creative live, I decided I would set a goal.
 I knew I wanted to take my daughter Skylar somewhere fun for her 18th birthday.
 We’ve had a fun and interesting road together, before there was Bruce, or Aspen… there was me and Sky.
 Basically since I was a kid myself (23) she’s been there.
 I wanted to take a little girls trip and really celebrate this chapter together, celebrate that we’d done it.
 Celebrate that she’s a pretty amazing person and I’m excited to have her as my kiddo.

 We first opened a United Explorer card.
 The promotion they were offering was that once we’d spend a couple thousand dollars on that card in the first few months, we’d receive the bonus.
 So I transferred everything from our phone bills, electricity, gas, groceries, and all else we could for a couple months to this card.
 We worked really hard to not spend a cent more than we normally would.
 We paid the balance off in full every couple weeks to make sure we stayed on track.
 Note: We are VERY hesitant credit card users…